SP3CTRE9886/number-converter/README.md

 ## usage notes

-the program behaves abnormally when processing bigger numbers
+the program will behaves abnormally when processing bigger numbers

 ---

+### consider contributing to the repo